 Presentations, Career Panels, Field Trips:

-In an effort to help students learn about post-graduate opportunities, the Career Services Center offers a variety of special events and programs designed to expose students to a wide range of topics, professions, industries and careers.
+In an effort to help students learn about post-graduate opportunities, Career Services offers a variety of special events and programs designed to expose students to a wide range of topics, professions, industries and careers.
 Students should plan on attending panel discussions in our "Careers In..." series, which brings alums from a variety of backgrounds to campus to discuss their professions, career paths, plans for the future, and provides them a chance to share their "real-world" advice and recommendations with students.
 Students should also plan on participating in our "Field Trip" series, in which small groups of students visit local corporations, organizations and graduate schools to see firsthand what it looks like to work or attend school there.

 Sponsored Internship Program:

 Students are strongly encouraged to participate in internships during their undergraduate years, and one of the flagship programs offered by CMC is our Sponsored Internship Program.
-The Career Services Center coordinates this program which provides funding for summer internships in the U.S. and abroad.
+Career Services coordinates this program which provides funding for summer internships in the U.S. and abroad.
 CMC-sponsored internships are an ideal way to gain hands-on work and life experience.
 During the summer of 2013, CMC supported approximately 120 internships.

-The Career Services Center offers a wide array of career development, graduate school preparation, and job search process workshops throughout each semester.
+Career Services offers a wide array of career development, graduate school preparation, and job search process workshops throughout each semester.
 Our workshops, as well as those from each of the consortium colleges, are listed in the 7-College Event Calendar and are available to students from each of the Claremont Colleges.